Widen/tap-rest-api-msdk/README.md

         "offset": 2
     }
     ```
   The next page token, which in this case is really the next starting record number, is calculated by the limit, current offset, or None is returned to indicate no more data.
-For this style, the response style _must_ include the limit in the response, even if none is specified in the request, as well as total and offset to calculate the next token value.
+For this style, the response style _must_ include the limit in the response, even if none is specified in the request, as well as ( `total` or `count` ) and offset to calculate the next token value.

+  It is expected that this API Response Style will be used with request style of `offset_paginator` or `style1`.
+  - The `next_page_token_jsonpath` can be used to provide a JSONPath location to the pagination location e.g. `'$.metadata.resultset'`.
+Default `pagination` from the tap-level element in the response.
+- `header_link` - This style parses the next page link in the Header Response.
+It is expected that this response will be used with an appropriate request style e.g. `restapi_header_link_paginator`.
+  - `pagination_page_size` - Sets a limit to number of records per page / response.
+Default `25` records.
+  - `pagination_limit_per_page_param` - the name of the API parameter to limit number of records per page.
+Default parameter name `per_page`.
+  - `pagination_results_limit` - Restricts the total number of records returned from the API.
+Default None i.e. no limit.
 - `hateoas_body` - This style requires a well crafted `next_page_token_path` configuration
   parameter to retrieve the request parameters from the GET request response for a subsequent request.
 The following example extracts the URL for the next pagination page.
     ```json